 I think we’re busted!
 Maybe we Americans are just more caring, so that even when we’re annoyed, we reserve some caring just in case we want to use it later.
 But probably not.

 The Origins of ‘Could Care Less’ and ‘Couldn’t Care Less’

-The phrase "I couldn’t care less" originated in Britain and made its way to the United States in the 1950s.
-The phrase "I could care less" appeared in the US about a decade later.
+The phrase "I couldn’t care less" started in Britain and made its way to the United States in the late 1940s.

-In the early 1990s, the well-known Harvard professor and language writer Stephen Pinker argued that the way most people say could care less—the way they emphasize the words—implies they are being ironic or sarcastic along the lines of the Yiddish phrases like “I should be so lucky!” which typically means the speaker doesn’t really expect to be so lucky.
+In the early 1990s, the well-known Harvard professor and language writer Stephen Pinker argued that the way most people say “could care less”—the way they emphasize the words—implies they are being ironic or sarcastic along the lines of the Yiddish phrases like “I should be so lucky!” which typically means the speaker doesn’t really expect to be so lucky.
 Michael Quinion of the wonderful World Wide Words website makes the same argument.

 Regardless of the reason people say they could care less, it is one of the more common language peeves because of its illogical nature.
-To say you could care less means you have a bit of caring left, which is not what the speakers seem to intend.
-The proper "couldn’t care less" is still the dominant form in print, but "could care less" has been steadily gaining ground since its appearance in the 1960s.
+To say you could care less means you have a bit of caring left, and that’s not the meaning people seem to want to convey.

 What Should You Do?

 Both Merriam-Webster and dictionary.com have weighed in and say “could care less” and “couldn’t care less” mean the same thing.
 Their reasoning is that both phrases are informal, English is often illogical, and people use the two phrases in the same way.
 “Could care less” has come to mean the same thing as “couldn’t care less.”